mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_12-setup-an-iot-edge-gateway.md

 The resources have now been created.

-### Exercise 2: Deploy a Linux VM and install IoT Edge runtime
+### Exercise 2: Deploy and configure a Linux VM  as an IoT Edge Gateway

 In this exercise, you will deploy an Ubuntu Server VM and configure it as an IoT Edge Gateway.